venkatkrishna133/Wkart-E-commerce/README.md

 ---

 **📄 License**:
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.

-### Key Notes:
-- Replace `your-username` with your GitHub username.
-- Ensure the link in "GitHub: [bj]" points to your correct GitHub profile URL.
-- If you have a `LICENSE` file, ensure it is added to the repository root.